CoAct Database

 Climate and Clean Air Coalition

-Through the CCAC Trust Fund, we fund projects in developing countries to enable actions that deliver climate, air quality and development benefits.
-Our project funding is split between national policy development and implementation of mitigation measures.
+The partnership works to reduce global warming in the near-term to achieve Paris Agreement goals and support economic development, improved health, and environmental and food security benefits.
+This happens through the CCAC Trust Fund, they fund projects in developing countries to enable actions that deliver climate, air quality and development benefits.
+The project funding is split between national policy development and implementation of mitigation measures.

 | Activity period | 2012–present |